Need help? We are available to speak to you 7 days a weekRead More

 • Direct Entry: The Direct Entry stream is for applicants who are nominated by an Australian employer for a skilled occupation, meet English language, skills, and qualification requirements, and are not eligible for the Temporary Residence Transition stream.

-• Temporary Residence Transition (TRT): The Temporary Residence Transition stream is for holders of a subclass 482 visa (or eligible predecessor visa) who have worked for their employer in an eligible occupation for at least two years.
+• Temporary Residence Transition (TRT): The Temporary Residence Transition (TRT) stream is for holders of a subclass 482 visa (including the short-term stream) or a 457 visa who have worked in an eligible occupation for at least two years in the three years immediately before the lodgement of their 186 visa application.

 • Labour Agreement: This is for workers who are nominated by an employer operating under a labour agreement by the Australian government.
 Applicants in the Labour Agreement stream must be nominated by an employer who is a party to a relevant labour agreement with the Australian Government.